0

 Energy

-• Connie is presently acting as Junior Counsel in relation to a $100 million energy plant dispute arbitrated under the ICC rules.
+• Connie acted as junior counsel in relation to a $100 million energy plant dispute arbitrated under the ICC rules.
+Connie was instructed to assist with pleadings, and for the two week trial at the IDRC.

 • Connie has produced advice on a matter of contractual interpretation in respect of an energy dispute.